Keyboard shortcuts

 where each field is a hex string.
 We explain what each field represents:

-• exe_commit: 32 bytes for the commitment of the app executable.
+• app_exe_commit: 32 bytes for the commitment of the app executable.

-• leaf_commit: 32 bytes for the commitment of the executable verifying app VM proofs.
+• app_vm_commit: 32 bytes for the commitment of the app VM configuration.

 • user_public_values: concatenation of 32 byte chunks for user public values.
 The number of user public values is a configuration parameter.